tokarskiy/lambda-calculus-game-of-life/README.md

     ```

 These rules mean, that it's forbidden to use any libraries (even stdlib),
-primitives, classes, `if`s, `while`s, lambdas with 0, 2 or more arguments,
+primitives, classes, `if`s, `while`s, arrays, mutable states, objects,
-lambdas returning `void`, arrays and other things.
-The only building block
+lambdas returning void or with 0, 2 or more arguments and other things.
-is lambda function, taking 1 argument and returning value.
+The only building block is lambda function, taking 1 argument and returning value.

 Rules above may be ignored only in modules, responsible for unit testing
 or interaction with "outer world" (console.log).
 These modules are defined in